Chadius/Torrin-TBS/docs/classes/_overview.md

 Class bonuses: +1 Body, +1 Vision, +1 Movement

+- Pause: 0 action.
+Ends their turn without consuming actions, so they can act again if they have leftover actions.

 ## Strategist
 Strategists understand how to anticipate the enemy and tell if attacking right now is a good idea or not.
 Role: Intel